samuelstacey/Blockchain-Python/README.md

 # Blockchain-Python
 A simple blockchain project in Python.
-Not very useful, just used to learn some more complex python
+Not very useful, just used to learn some more complex python.

-Basic foundation of a blockchain with the following features
+Basic foundation of a blockchain with the following features:

--POW
+-Proof of work

 -Chain verification

--etc
+-Transaction signing

+-Consensus between nodes with conflict handling

+-Online UI

+-API developed with Flask

+Dependencies: I suggest you use ANACONDA to install

+-Flask

+-Flask-CORS

+-PyCrypto

+Run the node.py file to start blockchain and access interface with localhos:5000 in the browser. -p can be used to specify a port.